 16. Rule Aggregation

-As described in section §14 ACT Data Format (Output Data) a rule will return a list of results, each of which contain 1) the Rule ID, 2) the test subject, 3) the test target, and 4) an outcome (Passed, Failed, Inapplicable).
+Running a rule on content will return a list of results, each of which contain 1) the Rule ID, 2) the test subject, 3) the test target, and 4) an outcome (Passed, Failed, Inapplicable).
 Data expressed this way has a great deal of detail, as it gives multiple pass / fail results for each rule.

 Most expert evaluations do not report results at this level of detail.
 Often reports are limited to giving a single outcome (Passed, Failed, Inapplicable) per page, for each success criteria (or other accessibility requirement).
 To compare the data, results from rules can be combined, so that they are at the same level.